Skip to main content

 Confronting the truth about Alex Salmond

-The tributes after the former first minister’s death are infuriating – there are far too many questions over his behaviour towards women for warm eulogies
+There are far too many questions over the former first minister's behaviour towards women for warm eulogies

 The most important part of the afterlife, according to ancient Egyptians, took place in the Hall of Maat.
 There, recently departed souls would be faced with a scale on which to put their heart.
 On the other side was a feather; if the heart weighed more, it would be devoured by the goddess Amit, destroying the person’s soul in the process.
 If the heart balanced with the feather, the deceased would join Osiris in paradise.